Side trips - Israel

 I suggest you read some of my recent articles published by the Jewish Exponent magazine.

-Deborah Rubin Fields almost 6 years ago
+Deborah Rubin Fields about 8 years ago

 Jerusalem: old city, Israel Museum ( a must!), walk the walls of the old city and see everything from above